-We may want to change the data type of a column.
-This generally is rare once data has been inserted in a column.
-When we make a change to the data type, PostgreSQL will cast the values to the new ones implicitly.
-In the case that casting the data type to the new one fails then the database will issue an error.
+Although it is rare to do so once data has been inserted into a column, there are times when we may want to change the data type of a column.
+When we make a change to the data type, PostgreSQL will cast the values to the new data type.
+If casting the data type to the new one fails, the database will issue an error.

-The structure of the command will look like the following:
+The structure of the command looks like the following:

 ALTER TABLE <tablename>